tarlepp/angular-ngrx-frontend/doc/CONCEPTS_AND_FEATURES.md

 ### ngx-webstorage [ᐞ](#table-of-contents)

-This library provides an easy to use service to manage the web storages (local and session) from your Angular application.
+This library provides an easy-to-use service to manage the web storages (local and session) from your Angular application.
 It provides also two decorators to synchronize the component attributes and the web storages.